cqse/teamscale-javascript-profiler/HOWTO.md

 also the source maps of the code in the browser are sent to the collector.
 The collector uses the source map to map the coverage information back to the original code and builds a coverage report that can be handed over to Teamscale.
-Teamscale uses the coverage information, for example, to conduct a Test Gap analysis.`
+Teamscale uses the coverage information, for example, to conduct a Test Gap analysis.

 # Prerequisites

 To use the approach, a number of prerequisites have to be in place.

-## Browser (Test Subject Environment)

 The instrumented code must be executed in a (possibly headless) Browser environment that supports at least *ECMAScript 2015*.
 Furthermore, we require that